 This course is designed to help students identify personal and academic issues associated with being placed on probation.
 The course will cultivate self-awareness to overcome weaknesses and barriers to success.
-This course is required for all students on academic probation and does not count towards graduation requirements.
+This course is required for all students on academic probation.